At What Temperature Does Salt Melt Ice

 Sidewalk and Driveway Clearing

 Homeowners often use salt to clear sidewalks, driveways, and steps of ice and snow.
-While effective, it's important to use salt sparingly to avoid damaging plants, concrete, and other surfaces.
+While effective, you'll want to use salt sparingly to avoid damaging plants, concrete, and other surfaces.

 Industrial Applications